Perry5596/APUSH-Notes/Colonial North America (1607-1754)/Period 3 - Creating_A_Nation_Foner_Notes.md

 - Domestic

 The Articles did not grant power to regulate trade; states were in competition with each other.
 There was no way to enforce laws or settle disputes between states.

+## Ammendments

+Remember ammendments 1, and 10 for the test.

+Bill of Rights:

+1. The first 10 ammendments for the peoples rights.

+The First Ammendment:

+1. Freedom of Speech
+1. Freedom of Press
+1. Freedom of Assembly
+1. Freedom of Religion
+1. Freedom of Petition

+The Tenth Ammendment:

+1. Powers not listed here are reserved for the states.

+## Constitution

+Written in 1787 by James Maddison.

+1. Is a living document.
+It can be added to and removed from at any time.

+## The Three Branches of Legislation

+ALL of these branches have checks and balances for each other.

+### Executive

+The President is part of this branch

+- Enforces Laws

+### Legislative

+The Senate, and the House of Representitives

+- Creates Laws

+### Judicial

+- The Supreme Court
+  a.
+The 9 justices server for life, or until you resine.
+- Interprets Laws

+## The Washington Presidency

+1. George Washington was the electoral college's unanimous choice for president with John Adams as vice president
+1. Washington took the very first oath of office on April 30, 1789
+1. Washington's appointment to his cabinet were as follows:

+- Secretary of State: **Thomas Jefferson**
+- Secretary of the Treasury: **Alexander Hamilton**
+- Secretary of War: **Henry Knox**
+- Attorney General: **Edmund Randolph**

+### Economic Policy

+Hamilton's Financial Plan:

+1. National government would assume the war debts of the states
+1. High tarrifs on imports to protect domestic goods
+1. Create a national bank

+- Supported by northern merchants who would benefit from the high tarrifs
+- Opposed by Thomas Jefferson and the Anti-Federalists who viewed the program as only helping the ridch and not supportive of the farmers
+- A modified version of the plan with lower tariffs was eventually passed by congress.

+### Foreign Policy

+#### The French Revolution:

+- The United States was still technically an ally of the French monarchy however, they identified with the cause of the revolutionaries.
+However, most did not agree with the mob hysteria and mass executions.
+Jefferson strongly advocated for helping the French revolutionaries.

+#### Proclamation of Neutrality 1793:

+- Washington was worried that the new nation could not handle engaging in war, he proclaims neutrality

+#### British Impressment:

+- The British navy had begun the practice of seizing American merchant ships and forcing the men abord to serve in the British navy

+### Domestic Concerns

+- The Whiskey Rebellion 1794:

+  1. In an effort to make up for money lost from the tariffs that were lower than Hamilton originally proposed, he passed excise taxes, specifically on whiskey
+  1. Farmers in Pennsylvania refused to pay the tax and instead attacked the tax collectors
+  1. Washington responded by sending 15,000 troops to put down the revellion, which happed quickly
+  1. This was the first opportunity for the new federal government to assert its authority over the states

+- New states added under Washington:
+  1. 1791-Vermont
+  1. 1792-Kentucky
+  1. 1796-Tennessee

+#### Washingtons Farewell

+1. In the last year of his second term, Washington announced that he intended to retire to private life

+1. He wrote a Farewell Address for the American people that was circulated in the newspapers.
+It contained the following warnings:

+- Dont get involved in European affairs
+- Dont make permanent alliances
+- Dont form political parties
+- Dont fall into sectionalism

+1. The two-term tradition of presidencies was one of the most impactful legacies of George Washington

+## Republican Motherhood

+- Philadelphia Ladies Association:

+  1. Led relief efforts, raised funds, and cared for the Continental Army during the Revolution
+  1. Inspired similar organizations in other states

+- Republican Motherhood:
+  1. Women should be educated in virtues and democratic values and should pass this patriotic knowledge onto their children while men worked outside the home

+## Election of 1796

+Democratic Republican - Thomas Jefferson

+Vs.

+Federalist - John Adams

+> John Adams won by three electoral votes and Thomas Jefferson became the vice president

+### Adams Presidency

+Went bad.

+1. Determined to maintain neutrality in foreign affairs as the precedent set by Washington
+1. Angered by the Jay Treaty, the French began to attack American Ships
+1. XYZ Affair: Adams sent three diplomats to negotiate with France but the French refuesed to see them unless they paid a bribe first
+1. Alien and Sedition Acts:

+- Increased residency requirements to become a citizen from 5 to 14 years
+- Gave the president power to detain or deport suspected noncitizens
+- Limited freedom of speech by criminalizing criticizing the federal government